sonniebailey/sonniebailey.github.io/about-content.md

 However, if you want to work on a one-off basis, and don't want to feel "locked" into an ongoing service – and fee – arrangement, then Fairhaven Wealth's service might be appropriate for you.

-#### Can I schedule reviews?
+### What about questions afterwards?
+Can I schedule reviews?

-If you've engaged Fairhaven Wealth in the past, you can engage Fairhaven Wealth again.
-But that is entirely at your discretion, and is something you have to actively choose to do.

-As it stands, the cost of the review service is the same price as the standard service.
-However, you will have the option of having a single meeting rather than two meetings, and for this we will charge half the standard price (ie, $3,000 for a single three-hour meeting instead of $5,000 for two three-hour meetings).

-For a limited period of time, clients who engaged Fairhaven Wealth prior to 2024 will have the option of paying half this amount – ie, $1,500 for a three-hour meeting or $3,000 for two three-hour meetings.

-The cost and scope of review services are subject to change.
+Of course, we can have an ongoing *relationship*.
+I love staying in touch with past clients!
+It is one of the most rewarding parts of my job.
+But that doesn't translate to an ongoing *professional* engagement, which results in you committing to pay Fairhaven Wealth on an ongoing basis.

-#### What about questions that arise after the engagement is complete?

-I'm just an email or a phone call away.
+If you have questions that arise after the engagement is complete, I'm just an email or a phone call away.

 I don't charge for short follow-up conversations.
 In fact, I love to hear from past clients!
 It's rewarding, and receiving updates from past clients informs the discussions I have with other clients, so it's win-win!

 I'll only charge for significant additional work.
 Where this is the case, we discuss this transparently and make it clear beforehand before any billable work begins.
 To date all clients have been satisfied with this.
 If anything I'm considered "too reasonable" when it comes to charging for follow-up work.

+If you've engaged Fairhaven Wealth in the past, you can engage Fairhaven Wealth again in a more formal capacity.
+But that is entirely at your discretion, and is something you have to actively choose to do.

+As it stands, the cost of the review service is the same price as the standard service.
+However, you will have the option of having a single meeting rather than two meetings, and for this we will charge half the standard price (ie, $2,500 for a single three-hour meeting instead of $5,000 for two three-hour meetings).

+For a limited period of time, clients who engaged Fairhaven Wealth prior to 2024 will have the option of paying half this amount – ie, $1,250 for a three-hour meeting or $2,500 for two three-hour meetings.

+The cost and scope of review services are subject to change.

 ### Are there any geographical limitations to your service, and how do you communicate?

 I work with people who are NZ residents only.

 I communicate with clients in whatever way suits them.
 If you're in the Christchurch area, I'm usually happy to meet you at your home or office.

-Historically I have met a lot of clients at my home office.
-We are in the middle of major renovations so my home office isn't currently suitable for meetings.
+Historically I've met a lot of clients at my home office.
+However, my preference is to meet somewhere away from home, so I can keep my office in a more functional (~messy!) state.

 The majority of my clients are outside of Christchurch.
 Some clients has historically flown in to meet me.
 However, the vast majority of clients speak with me via Zoom and communicate via email.

-Broadly speaking, this is my preference.
+Broadly speaking, Zoom is my preference.

 ## Sonnie Bailey

 When you work with Fairhaven Wealth, you work with me – Sonnie Bailey.
 I don't have any employees and don't plan on employing anyone.

-Throughout this FAQ, I've written in the first person.
+Throughout this document, I've written in the first person.
 However, all services provided by Fairhaven Wealth are provided via Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

 To get a sense of how I see the world, I encourage you to look at my blog, [Wealth & Risk](www.wealthandrisk.nz), where I published articles regularly for approximately 10 years.
 One of the reasons for writing publicly was to develop my thinking about a lot of topics, my ability to communicate ideas as I returned to them, and get the benefit of making my ideas legible and open to scrutiny.